Becoming accredited or approved with the EI

 Other versions of the EI logo may not be used in place of these logos.

-Institutions must advise the EI in writing of any plans to make substantial or significant changes to an accredited programme during a period of accreditation.
+Institutions must advise the EI in writing of any plans to make substantial or significant changes to an accredited or approved programme during a period of accreditation or approval.

-The EI reserves the right to withdraw or suspend accreditation at any point if
+The EI reserves the right to withdraw or suspend accreditation or approval at any point if

 - the institution fails to pay the fees due within three months of invoice